manuel-russello/ICp-banking-microservices/README.md

     - If it works without any issue, stop the server with a **SIGINT (CTRL+C)**.

-3. Modify the Dockerfile
+# Step 2 - Build and deploy a docker image from this application using a docker file to ICP (worker node on Linux on Z)

-    - (Steps to create the dockerfile...)
+## Part 1 - Prepare the Docker image

-4. Push your code to your Git repository
+1. Push your code to your Git repository
     - Commit your changes:

     `git add .`